We will be closed Saturdays, March 28th, April 11th, and May 9th

 This is a blood test that is done prior to surgery.
 It tests the organ functions and blood count of your pet.
 The pre-anesthetic blood screening is done to assure safety during anesthesia and surgery and the ability to heal following surgery.

-No, there is no advantage to letting your pet have one litter.
+No, there is no advantage to your pet having one litter.
 However there are plenty of advantages to having your pet spayed or neutered.
-These advantages include decreasing the chances of breast tumors later in life, eliminating the risk of cystic ovaries and uterine infections later, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate cancer, decreasing spraying and marking behaviors, and also decreases the surplus of unwanted puppies and kittens.
+These advantages include decreasing the chances of breast tumors later in life, eliminating the risk of cystic ovaries and uterine infections, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate issues, decreasing spraying and marking behaviors, and also decreases the surplus of unwanted puppies and kittens.

 No, we do not provide boarding, but we do have some occasional overnight hospitalization.

 Our dog kennels are all indoor, and exceptionally clean.
-The cats are housed in kitty condos in a separate area away from the dogs.
-Blankets and food are provided for our patients.
+The cats are housed in kitty condos with a shelf to perch on or hide under, in a separate area away from the dogs.
+Blankets, food and water are provided for our patients.